Pothigai: History

 The Japanese scholar Shu Hikosaka on the basis of his study of Buddhist scriptures, ancient Tamil literature, as well as field survey, proposes the hypothesis that, the ancient mount Potalaka, the residence of Avalokiteśvara described in the Gaṇḍavyūha Sūtra and Xuanzang’s Records, is the real mountain Pothigai (or Potiyil) situated at Ambasamudram in Tirunelveli district, Tamil Nadu.
 Shu also says that mount Potiyil/Potalaka has been a sacred place for the people of South India from time immemorial.
-With the spread of Buddhism in the region beginning at the time of the great king Aśoka in the third century B.C.E., it became a holy place also for Buddhists who gradually became dominant as a number of their hermits settled there.
+With the spread of Buddhism in the region beginning at the time of the king Aśoka in the third century B.C.E., it became a holy place also for Buddhists who gradually became dominant as a number of their hermits settled there.
 The local people, though, mainly remained followers of the Hindu religion.
 The mixed Hindu-Buddhist cult culminated in the formation of the figure of Avalokiteśvara.

 Protected areas

 The southern side of the hills in Tamil Nadu includes Kanyakumari Wildlife Sanctuary a 402.4 km2 protected area in Kanyakumari district, Tamil Nadu.
 The eastern side of the hills in Tamil Nadu includes the Kalakkad Mundanthurai Tiger Reserve (KMTR), a 895 km2 protected area.
 The Kerala side of the hills hosts the 128 km2 Neyyar Wildlife Sanctuary, the 53 km2 Peppara Wildlife Sanctuary, the 171 km2 Shenduruny Wildlife Sanctuary and the Kulathupuzha and Palode Reserve forests near Courtallam.
 The Naraikadu forest or "grey jungle", surrounded by the Kalakad Mundanthurai Tiger Reserve, is privately owned by the Dhonavur Fellowship.
 This community has restored and protected the area so well that it is one of the best preserved forest tracts in the whole Ashambu Hills.

 These protected areas in the Agasthyamala Hills comprise the Agasthyamalai Biosphere Reserve (ABR).
 This reserve includes 3500.36 km2 out of which 1828 km2 is in Kerala and 1672.36 km2 is in Tamil Nadu.

 The Western Ghats, Agasthyamalai Sub-Cluster, including all of Agasthyamalai Biosphere Reserve, included in Man and the Biosphere(MAB) programme by the UNESCO World Heritage Committee that concluded in Peru on 19 March 2016.